Comparisons12 min read

 Which is better for managing multiple websites — Namecheap or Bluehost?

 Namecheap, without much debate.
-The Stellar Plus plan supports unlimited websites at a lower multi-year cost, cPanel makes it straightforward to manage separate domains and accounts, and the developer-facing API is far more powerful for bulk domain and hosting management.
+The Stellar Plus plan supports unlimited websites at a lower multi-year cost, cPanel makes it straightforward to manage separate domains and accounts, and the developer-facing API is far more practical for bulk domain and hosting management.
 Bluehost's Basic plan only supports one website — you'd need to upgrade to Choice Plus just to run a second site, which adds up fast.

 Tags